Where does this Cone Come From?

 Many estimates start life as a number thrown around at a meeting, as a first order of magnitude, usually with great optimism.
 This number should not be taken as a promise for the effort of the project.

-When we as Solcept really make a promise (e.g. when we offer a fixed price), we put quite a lot of effort into achieving to reach a sufficient accuracy, e.g. we perform a system design phase and a structured estimation.
+When we as Solcept really make a promise (e.g. when we offer a fixed price), we put quite a lot of effort into achieving a sufficient accuracy, e.g. we perform a system design phase and a structured estimation.

 Why do we do this?
 Because so we are limiting the risks: